 - Foiled lettering is created using a similar method to letterpress.
 A heated copper plate is used to push the foil into the paper and leave an impression.
 Again, as the process is quite labour intensive, foiling tends to be pricier than other printing methods.

-If you love the idea of something like foil stamping but not the idea of parting with 100s of pounds, there are ways of incorporating it without breaking the bank.
-It’s always worth going to your preferred stationer with a vision and budget in mind and seeing what they can come up with.
+If you love the idea of something like foil stamping but not the idea of parting with hundreds of pounds, there are ways of incorporating it without breaking the bank.
+It’s always worth going to your preferred stationer with a vision and budget in mind and seeing if they can work with that.

 3. Design Accents